Tasks

 Oneshot tasks

-The same task modal opened via task: spawn supports arbitrary bash-like command execution: type a command inside the modal text field, and use opt-enter to spawn it.
+supports arbitrary bash-like command execution: type a command inside the modal text field, and use opt-enter

-Task modal will persist list of those command for current Zed session, task: rerun will also rerun such tasks if they were the last ones spawned.
+will also rerun such tasks if they were the last ones spawned.

-You can also adjust currently selected task in a modal (tab is a default key binding).
-Doing so will put its command into a prompt that can then be edited & spawned as an oneshot task.
+is the default key binding).
+Doing so will put its command into a prompt that can then be edited & spawned as a oneshot task.

 Ephemeral tasks